-In the Chinese zodiac, it is the "year of the rooster" now.
+In the Chinese zodiac, 2017 is the "year of the rooster".
 The photo below shows a massive lantern display, right in the middle of the busy Singapore streets.
 This gives you an idea of just how serious the Chinese take their traditions.

 I used a relatively long exposure setting, so that I could capture the motion of the pedestrians and traffic passing by.
 It was taken handheld, thanks to the camera's superb image stabilization.
 For more about this, you can check out my Low Light & Night Photography w/ RX100.

 Below is another black and white evening shot in Chinatown complex.
 Don't worry, this old man is only resting.

 Of all the locations I shot street in Singapore, I think I like my Chinatown the best.
 I found a never ending stream of people...and from all walks of life.
 The arc of the sun falls in line with Pagoda street...so there's nice, even morning and afternoon lighting.

 I walked through the shady corridor until I reached the entrance of Chinatown Food Street, another great location for afternoon shooting.